codejake/urltool/Readme.md

 # urltool

-A simple little utility that parses and prints URL components.
+A simple utility that parses and prints URL components.

 ## Usage